2kodevs/Search-Engine/README.md

 ![Feedback](./images/submit.png)

-# Drivers
+## Drivers

-Drivers are ment for load corpus documents.
+Drivers are ment for loading corpus documents.
 If you have a new corpus format you need to add a custom driver.

-## Implementation
+### Implementation

-Drivers are clases with an static method read that recieve the address of the corpus as argument.
+Drivers are clases with an static method that recieve the directory address of the corpus as argument.

-Optionally you can add a method `queries` with arguments that you need for load the test suit for test a corpus.
+Optionally you can add a method `queries` with arguments that you need for loading the test suite to test a corpus.

 ```python
 class YourDriverName: